acbsp/bonafide.guru/en/contents.rst

 ~~~~~~~~~~~~~~~

 2D.
-Maharaja next went on to defend his explanation that Srila
+Maharaja next went on to defend his explanation that |SP|
-Prabhupada never noticed "My initiated disciple" by saying that a pure
+never noticed "My initiated disciple" by saying that a pure
 devotee may not really be free from defects.

 **Devotee:** A pure devotee is run by Krishna.
 His senses are directed